Polio basics

 What tools do we use to protect ourselves from polioviruses?

-What are the similarities and differences between polio
+What are the similarities and differences between polio eradication and smallpox eradication?

 What can you do to help eradicate polio?